• Skip to primary navigation

 How to make Pumpkin Snickerdoodle Muffins

 Preheat the oven to 375.
-Prepare a muffin tin with cooking spray or paper liners.
+Prepare a muffin tin with cooking spray or paper muffin liners.

-To the remaining cookie mix, add the baking powder and flour.
+To the large bowl, add the baking powder and flour.
 Stir.
-Add the oil, eggs, pumpkin, and milk.
-Stir until well combined.
+Add the oil, eggs, pumpkin, and milk to the flour mixture.
+Stir with a wooden spoon until well combined.

 Make the streusel topping.
 Add the cinnamon sugar packet and melted butter to the reserved cookie mixture.
 Stir until combined.

 Fill each muffin cup almost all the way full.
-Add the streusel mixture to the top of each muffin.
+Sprinkle the cinnamon sugar crumb topping on top of the muffin batter.

-Bake for 12-15 minutes or until a toothpick inserted in the center comes out clean or the internal temperature reaches about 200.
+Bake for 12-15 minutes or until a toothpick inserted in the center comes out clean or the internal temperature reaches about 200 degrees.

 Place the muffin tin on a wire rack to cool for about 5 minutes.
 Remove the muffins from the tin and let cool completely on the wire rack.